! – Google Tag Manager -->

 Other factors that perpetuate the cycle of poverty include a high rate of teen pregnancy, lack of access to quality schools and the separation of families.
 Many fathers migrate into neighboring towns or countries to search for work, and their households become increasingly divided by the distance.
 Poverty places an unbearable strain on these families, and many begin to fracture beneath its weight.

 The challenges faced by Nicaragua’s poorest families are real and painful — but we have an incredible opportunity to bring relief!
-Cross Catholic Outreach currently works with three different ministry partners that are striving to address the country’s food and water concerns.
-Amigos for Christ, Father Fabretto’s Children’s Foundation and Rainbow Network are devoted to relieving the burden on struggling families, and with support from our donors, they can make a profound impact on the lives of those in need.
+Cross Catholic Outreach currently works with multiple partners that are striving to address the country’s food and water concerns.
+These partners are devoted to relieving the burden on struggling families, and with support from our donors, they can make a profound impact on the lives of those in need.

 Cross Catholic Outreach helps unite the global Church by linking these trusted ministries with compassionate donors around the world.
 Your generosity has the power to fuel missions of mercy, equipping them with the resources to address Nicaraguan poverty and increase food and water security.
 By supporting life-saving nutrition programs, you can provide meals for malnourished children.
 By funding the installation of clean water systems, you can quench the thirst of poor families and deliver them from waterborne disease.
 Working together, these efforts will shine the light of the gospel into seemingly forgotten communities and pave the way for sustainable community transformation!

 Every month (on the 25th)